AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 <div id = "school_events">
 <div markdown = "1">
 ## School Events

 ### Design Decisions and Rationale
+With this component By doing this, not only can we assist users with study, but we can also provide them with an overview about what happens on campus.
+This includes whatever event might be deemed useful for them.
+This also includes contests, events, and academic projects.

 ### Requirement from Phase 1
 ### Low Fidelity Prototype
 <center><img src = "./images/SchoolEvents.png" width = "35%" height = "35%"/></center>
 ### Behavior
-There will be the exact date follows by all the news and events uploaded that day, on the main screen of the “School Events”, there will be only headlines and summaries, and when the user tap on “Read more” there will be a full article about the events or the news.
+All news and events that occur around campus on a particular day will be uploaded to new and events database as soon as possible.
+The application will be updated based on changes in that database whenever the user queries this section.
+On the main screen "School Events", there will only exist headlines and summaries.
+When a user taps the button "Read more" the headline or summary will be expanded so that the full article can be read.

-This feature will be linked to students’ course schedule to filter and prioritize events or news which are relevant to theirs courses or major.
-For example,a requirement from Phase 1 user profile for “Bob” states that he still has some confusion with the co-op program, but with this feature, he will know every time there is a co-op fair, resume lab or event mock interview happen on campus.
+This feature will be linked to a students course schedule in order to filter our and prioritize news or events that are relevant to their current coarse schedule and their major.

-There will also be notification system on the up right corner of the screen to show user how many new articles they haven’t read.
-At the bottom of the screen there will be an option called “view older news” which allows users to scroll down to news event from few months ago.
+A notification system will be accessible from the upper right corner of the screen which shows the user how many news articles they haven't yet read.
+At the bottom of the screen there will be an option available called "View Older News" which will allow a user to view older news and events entries.

-By doing this, we can not only assist users with study but also provide them an overview about what happens on campus, what event can be useful for them, contests, events and academic projects can be brought to student more easily.

 </div>
 <a href = "#top">[top]</a>